As an Amazon Associate I earn from qualifying purchases.

 - Onion powder

-2 tbsp. oil – This can be any oil you usually use.
-My favorites are grapeseed oil, coconut oil or avocado oil.
+Oil – This can be any oil you usually use.
+My favorites are grapeseed oil, coconut oil, and avocado oil.

-1 medium green bell pepper – If you don’t like the “tang” or bitterness of a green bell pepper, feel free to try yellow or orange peppers, or simply use and extra red pepper.
+Green bell pepper – If you don’t like the “tang” or bitterness of green bell peppers, feel free to try yellow or orange peppers, or simply use an extra red pepper.

-56 oz. fire roasted tomatoes – I used two 28 oz. cans.
+Fire-roasted tomatoes – I used two 28 oz. cans.
 You can also use regular, canned diced tomatoes or crushed tomatoes.
-The fire roasted simply give the flavor a bit more depth.
+The fire-roasted simply gives the flavor a bit more depth.

-3 cans beans – Use the type you prefer, or mix and match as I did.
-I used pinto, black and kidney beans.
-I used three, 15 oz. cans.
+Beans – Use the type you prefer, or mix and match as I did.
+I used pinto beans, black beans, and kidney beans.
+I used three, 15-ounce cans.

-1 cup chicken broth – This gives your chili a bit more “sauce”.
+Chicken broth – This gives your chili a bit more “sauce”.
 This is another one of those ingredients you can stir in after cooking if you want to try it without first.
 I find that this recipe is pretty thick without it.
 So if you like that, give it a shot.
 You can always add the broth later if you want to.
 And if you are using ground beef, your best option here is to use beef broth instead of chicken broth.